 Think of protective behaviours as just as important as sunscreen.
 The harsh truth is we never know what kinds of dangers are lurking.
-A liken this to an overcast day.
-You don’t expect to get sunburnt but we often do.
+Just like an overcast day.
+You don’t expect to get sunburnt, but we often do.
 Children are helped to put sunscreen on every day and over time learn to do this themselves.
 The message here is to always protect yourself and give children the tools they need.
-We don’t know who our children may come across as they grow up so we need to teach them to keep themselves safe all the time..
+We don’t know who our children may come across as they grow up, so we need to teach them to keep themselves safe all the times.
 Arm your child with the armour of protection no matter what danger they may come across.

 Practitioner for Protective Behaviours

 At Kids College Jennifer has trained with Universal Protective Behaviours International Training and PB West Universal PLUS training to achieve practitioner status.
 This course was through the highly skilled and qualifiied team at PB West, Protective behaviours.